What to Make of Redfin Stock as Housing Market Cools Off

 The real estate concern is far from profitability, with expectations indicating RDFN will see a $0.90 decrease in EPS (earnings per share) for 2022, at an EPS of -$2.02.
 Still, Redfin is expected to generate a $0.64 increase in earnings for 2023, with estimates at -$1.38.

 Redfin stock provides a low valuation at a price-sales ratio of 0.48, after its bearish run over the past 12 months.
 RDFN also offers a high sales growth rate, having increased annual revenues by 362.5% since 2018.
-Plus, the company is anticipated to increase revenues by 32.5% for 2022 and by 15.3% for 2023, making RDFN a low value stock with incredibly high growth potential.7 Travel Stocks That Will Benefit as Covid Restrictions End
+Plus, the company is anticipated to increase revenues by 32.5% for 2022 and by 15.3% for 2023, making RDFN a low value stock with incredibly high growth potential.7 Large-Cap Stocks to Help Navigate a Volatile Market

 .